 - 3.1 Use of physical force is not usually necessary in our schools.
-However, should this ever be required then it is the aim of this policy to clarify the power of teachers and other staff who have lawful control or who are in charge of pupils. - 3.2 The provision applies when a teacher or authorised person is on the school premises and when the person has lawful control or charge of the pupils elsewhere; for example, on a school trip. - 3.3 This policy does not authorise the use of corporal punishment or threat of corporal punishment in any circumstances and nor is it intended to encourage the use of inappropriate force.
+However, should this ever be required then it is the aim of this policy to clarify the power of teachers and other staff who have lawful control or who are in charge of pupils. - 3.2 The provision applies when a teacher or authorised person is on the school premises and when the person has lawful control or charge of the pupils elsewhere; for example, on a school trip.

+This policy does not authorise the use of corporal punishment or threat of corporal punishment in any circumstances and nor is it intended to encourage the use of inappropriate force.
 Our school does not permit the use, or threatened use, of corporal punishment during any activity, whether on or off the school premises, under any circumstances.
-Moreover, the Statutory Framework for the Early Years Foundation Stage (2021) requires that corporal punishment is not given, or threatened, by any person who cares for or is in regular contact with a child, or by any person living or working in the premises where care is provided.
-We are aware that if we fail to meet this standard then we would be committing an offence. - 3.4 We will never threaten any punishment which could adversely affect a child's well-being.
+Moreover, the Statutory Framework for the Early Years Foundation Stage (para 3.59;2023) requires that corporal punishment is not given by any person who cares for or is in regular contact with a child, or by any person living or working in the premises where care is provided.
+We are aware that if we fail to meet this standard then we would be committing an offence.